DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 ##### Making Combat Easier with the new Lock-On System
 - Before, if you weren't locked onto an enemy, you were free-aiming to hit your spells
-- This made the game virtually impossible to play when cr
+- This made the game virtually impossible to play when surrounded by enemies.
+- Now, the game automatically does a loose lock-on to the nearest enemy when you cast a spell.

+##### I added a restart button when you die
+- the death screen now has a restart button, allowing you to jump right back into the game

+##### Plans: Save Game & Roguelite mechanics